 Exercise 3: Cluster the words

-Instruction: Classify the words into two categories according to whether they are foods or drinks that we commonly consume.
+Instruction: Classify the following words into two groups according to whether they are foods commonly eaten or drinks commonly drunk day to day.

 Alimentos